 C or C++ are having the same popularity on Google Trends.

-C is one of the oldest programming languages which was developed in 1973, and it is still a popular programming language.
+C is one of the oldest programming languages, and it is still a popular programming language.
 Many popular software and applications have been developed in C.

 C++ is a better version of C as it takes the concept of OOPS i.e. object-oriented programming.
 Hence, there are many properties that are the same in both languages such as the same basic syntax, comes with basic memory model close to the hardware and separate compilation however the mechanism for exporting interfaces is the same.